pedrolcl/winsnap/readme.md

 This demo window will snap its borders to the desktop edges and to the edges of other windows when moved or resized at a distance of 30 pixels or less.

-To temporarily move or resize the demooo window without snapping, pulse a SHIFT key at the same time.
+To temporarily move or resize the demo window without snapping, pulse a SHIFT key at the same time.

 To disable the snapping behavior for some larger time, use the menu option Effect->Snapping.